zlogic/mendix-docs/content/en/docs/refguide/runtime/monitoring-mendix-runtime.md

 It is possible to have multiple log subscribers running simultaneously, if several log subscribers were created then each of them will be writing the same log lines.

-### Request to create new log subscriber in Json format
+### Request to Create New Log Subscriber in Json Format

 ```json
 {